pointOfive/Home/Analysis/README.md

 risk of actual confounding that renders associations non causitive.
 Of course if [interest lies in prediction alone this is immaterial](#model-based-decision-making).
-But if interest lies in ["interpretation of feature effect"](#the-black-box-myth) then in all models -- `Linear Models` just as much as flexible `Unsupervised Machine Learning Models` -- one must be intentional with sampling across features in order to provide uncorrelated features and hence unconfounded association interpretation.
+But if interest lies in ["interpretation of feature effect"](#the-black-box-myth) then for all models -- flexible `Unsupervised Machine Learning Models` just as much as `Linear Models` -- one must be intentional with sampling across features in order to provide uncorrelated features and hence unconfounded association interpretation.
 *Multicollinearity Structure*, particularly the kind affecting `Linear Models` can be examined through